 SonarMD contracts with payers.
 Then they work directly with sub-specialists in their networks to provide value-based care enabled by SonarMD’s digital platform.

 A proprietary scoring algorithm analyzes monthly patient survey data.
 The algorithm detects patients’ worsening symptoms earlier.
 Then, it communicates these issues to specialists.
 These specialists intervene to help patients map out treatment plans to reduce IBD complications.
 In this way, SonarMD assists physicians to better help patients ride the waves of health by reducing costly hospitalizations.

 1What are High Beta Conditions?
-In finance, high beta means high risk.
-Per SonarMD, high-beta describes symptomatic chronic conditions that can rapidly deteriorate without patients realizing it.
-This can lead to serious complications that require ER visits and hospitalizations.
-High-beta conditions have highly variable per capita costs, often including treatment with expensive specialty medications.
+In finance, high beta means high volatility risk.
+Per SonarMD, high-beta describes chronic conditions that can rapidly deteriorate without patients realizing it.
+This can lead to serious complications that require ER visits, hospitalizations, even surgery.
+High-beta conditions have highly variable per capita costs, a big part of which is treatment with expensive specialty medications.
 Such drugs can help prevent expensive flares and emergency care, but the trade-offs make managing high-beta conditions challenging.

 Let’s C how it works

 To understand how SonarMD improves patient care, remember the 3C’s: Connect, Calculate, and Coordinate.